 #1 Atatus

-Atatus makes sure that your teams have a thorough understanding of all the performance metrics required to produce high-quality and dependable software.
-You can find out who, when, and what caused the performance bottleneck as soon as a problem arises.
+Atatus ensures that your teams thoroughly understand all the performance metrics required to produce high-quality and dependable software.
+As soon as a problem arises, you can find out who, when, and what caused the performance bottleneck.

 #2 AppOptics

-AppOptics is a SaaS-based, next-generation application performance management (APM) tool from SolarWinds.
-With distributed tracing, over 150 integrations, and custom metrics that all feed into the same dashboarding, analytics, and alerting pipelines, AppOptics is a seamless application and infrastructure monitoring solution that was created to address the issues associated with separate monitoring solutions.
+AppOptics is a SaaS-based, next-generation application performance management (APM) observability tool from SolarWinds.
+With distributed tracing, over 150 integrations, and custom metrics that all feed into the same dashboarding, analytics, and alerting pipelines, AppOptics is a seamless application and infrastructure microservices monitoring solution that was created to address the issues associated with separate monitoring and observability tools.

 #3 Datadog

-DataDog is a SaaS-based infrastructure monitoring service with many integrations.
-It enables DevOps teams to keep track of evolving cloud environments.
+DataDog is a SaaS-based infrastructure monitoring and observability tool with many integrations.
+It enables DevOps teams to monitor evolving cloud native observability environments.
 This makes it simple to see the overall condition of your infrastructure by location, application, or service.

 The DataDog agent is ideal for users with cloud or hybrid infrastructures since it can run on cloud platforms, bare metal servers, virtual machines, containers, and more.